 Season Six – Resurrection and Lost Soul

-Beginning from the first episode of season six, I had a sickened feeling in my stomach.
+Beginning with the first episode of season six, I had a sickening feeling in my stomach.
 Buffy died last season.
 Yes, it’s something that has happened before, but not at this capacity.
 She actually jumped from some ‘I don’t know how tall’ platform, through a mystical energy of hell dimensions, and landed crushed on the ground.
 We saw her body.
 Her family and friends saw her body.
 Lying there lifeless.

 So, what’s a world without Buffy?
 What is everyone going to do now?
 Are they going to replace her with the Buffybot?
 (By the way, I haven’t talked about the Buffybot, because I hate her.
 A lot.)
 But seriously, we saw Buffy rise up last season and defeat a hell goddess.
 She looked inside her Slayer ability to become stronger and smarter.
 She saved the world again, and saved her sister.
 A sister that she just met (after regaining her memories and learning about the true origin of Dawn).
 A sister that we just met.
 Buffy died for her and we could see it on her face that she felt like her job was done and that she had lived up to her potential and to the Slayer prophecy.
 Now, she could rest peacefully – away from the savage and gloom of Sunnydale and the world in general.